Skip to Content

 Why is my dishwasher not cleaning well even though it runs?

-Should I stop using my dishwasher if it’s leaking?
+Should I stop using my dishwasher if it is leaking?

 Yes.
 Even small leaks can damage cabinets and flooring.
 Shut the dishwasher off and schedule service to find the cause before running another cycle.